-People aging with long-term physical disabilities start to show health-related signs of aging at an earlier age than the general population.
+People aging with long-term physical disabilities start to see health-related signs of aging at an earlier age than the general population.
 They are also often excluded from research, so there are few studies examining changes in participation as adults with disabilities age.
 There is also limited research on how personal and environmental factors affect community participation for people aging with long-term physical disabilities.

 - Look at how participation changes for people aging with long-term physical disabilities over three years.

 - Look at how receiving long-term supportive services (i.e., services provided by Centers for Independent Living and Area Agencies on Aging) affects how much they participate in their communities.